stefanvictora/hue-scheduler/README.md

 Yes, but you should probably use a third-party app like iConnectHue to configure your motion sensor to only adjust the brightness of your lights, not the color or color temperature.
 Otherwise, the color or color temperature of your lights would switch between the sensor set values and the ones scheduled by Hue Scheduler, causing some flicker every time the sensor is activated.

-### How Does Hue Scheduler Check If a Group Is Reachable?

-Since the Hue API does not return the reachability state for a group, Hue Scheduler simply checks the first light of a group for its reachability state and uses that result for the whole group.
-This might result in false results and is a current limitation of Hue Scheduler.

 ##  Links

 **Similar projects**: